f5nodes/gear/README.md

 . <(wget -qO- sh.f5nodes.com) gear
 ```

-2. Wait till the end of installation, then enter your nodename in the input.
+2. Enter your nodename in the input.

 ## Commands